stappersg/vBook/README.md

 ## Contributing

 We'd love your help!
-Please see [CONTRIBUTING.md][contrib] to learn about the kinds of contributions we're looking for.
+Please see the [CONTRIBUTING][contrib] file to learn about the kinds of contributions we're looking for.

 [contrib]: https://github.com/viridIT/vBook/blob/main/CONTRIBUTING.md

 ## Licensing

 vBook, vBook files and this repository are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
-For further details please refer to the [LICENSE.md][License] file.
+For further details please refer to the [LICENSE][License] file.

 [License]: https://github.com/viridIT/vBook/blob/main/LICENSE.md